mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/deploy-with-one-command/index.md

 navigationTitle: Deploy Konvoy with One Command
 title: Deploy Konvoy with One Command
 menuWeight: 50
-excerpt: Deploy a Konvoy cluster with a single command
+excerpt: Deploy a DKP cluster with a single command
 enterprise: false
 beta: false
 ---